moveeleven-data/kardiaflow/docs/data_dictionary.md

 **Notes:**
 - Use `ID` as the primary key
-- Used as a lookup/join key in encounters and procedures
+- Used as a lookup/join key in encounters

 ---